ferebee/HIP/mobile-emissions-cessation.md

 ## Success Metrics

-Successful if MOBILE emissions cease before the implementation of HIP 138
+This HIP is successful if MOBILE emissions cease by the implementation of HIP 138.